sacurasama/rsschool-cv/cv.md

 - Telegram: @divinacomedia
 ---
 ### About Me
-I have been working as illustrator for the past few years/ However, I experienced a complete burnout, and realized I could not stand such a working environment anymore.
+I have been working as illustrator for the past few years.
+However, I experienced a complete burnout, and realized I could not stand such a working environment anymore.
 So, I decided to pursue my career in web development.
 Here I am at Rs School ready to study Front End.
 My core strengths are planning skills, fast learning and patience.

 ---